bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used with the return function. {}
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? ${name} = "Dan' stays the same. ${newRoll} = 1-6 changes.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? personalDice

 ### Task 2c - Exit Ticket